jerryfat/FIX-Gateway/README-MAVPX4.md

 =================================================================================================

+By using these modded (by me) forked repos , a full virtual demo can be run out of the box.
+So by cloning these repos and running the default.yaml script in FIXGW, will startup all the apps (pyG5 FIXGW, pyEfis, PX4 gazebo sitl and my converter code)
+Tested with PX4 sitl, dronekit sitl, pixhawk over serial, over serial USB, over QGroundcontrol forwarding

-These repos will run an added demo using (mavlinkMAVSDKdronekitCombined.py) in the FIX-Gateway repo dir The demo runs a PX4 sitl sending mavlink data to pyG5 (modified) and pyEfis via FIXGW server After connecting to sitl or real autopilot using mavlink over ip or serial usb ports the code recieves mavlink messages from autopilot and reformats and resends (real or sitl) PX4 or Ardupilot MAVLINK data over IP to forked PyG5 and forked PyEfis (via FIXGW server),
+These forked repos are modified so that with my code sthey will run a demo using my (mavlinkMAVSDKdronekitCombined.py) in the FIX-Gateway repo dir
+The demo runs a PX4 sitl sending mavlink data to pyG5 (modified) and pyEfis via FIXGW server After connecting to sitl or real autopilot using mavlink over ip or serial usb ports the code recieves mavlink messages from autopilot and reformats and resends (real or sitl) PX4 or Ardupilot MAVLINK data over IP to forked PyG5 and forked PyEfis (via FIXGW server),